EAP - English for Academic Purposes

 Below are the courses available from the EAP code.
 Select a course to view the available classes, additional class notes, and class times.

-This course will help beginner-level students to develop a strong foundation of basic oral and written fluency in English.
+This course will help elementary-level students to develop a strong foundation of basic oral and written fluency in English.
 By the end of the course, you should be able to make contributions in small group discussions and engage in simple conversations.
 You will also demonstrate a growing understanding of written and spoken texts about general interest topics, as well as express ideas in writing at the sentence level with some clarity.

 This course will help intermediate-level students to develop language skills in English.
 You will participate in interactive classes that provide many opportunities for meaningful language learning.
 Classes will include interactive tasks such as participating in group discussions, giving class presentations, and engaging with video, audio, and digital material.
 The focus will be on developing fluency, accuracy, and vocabulary as you develop speaking, listening, reading, and writing skills with an emphasis on practical use.